thisismalindu/CppWinFormsProjectTemplate/README.md

 # A Simple Windows Forms Application Project Template in C++/CLR.

 -  _Note: If  images in this article are blurry, right click on them and open in new tab._
+-  _Note: Download the VSIX from [here](https://marketplace.visualstudio.com/items?itemName=Sciber.cppwinformsproject).
+Otherwise, download the repo as a zip and put the zip in your Documents/Visual Studio {version eg:2019,2022}/Templates/Project Templates_

 Use this template to create a **Windows Forms Application** using **C++**.
 This is similar to the Windows Forms Application Project Template for C#, provided in VS by default.